Frequently Asked Questions

 • Health reading reminders — Prompts to log readings such as INR or blood pressure, often opening Today.

 Exact titles and wording come from your timers and routines.
 Routine and health-reading reminders may send a second nudge about 30 minutes later if you have not marked the dose or logged the reading yet (timer alerts do not repeat this way).
+You can turn off urgent follow-ups under Settings → Notifications.

 What can I do from a notification? +